joshnussbaum89/REST-API/README.md

 # Treehouse Unit-09 REST API Project

-This is a REST API, built with Express and SQL.
+REST API that provides a way to administer a school database containing information about users and courses.
+This API is built with Express and SQL.

 ## Installation